acearchive/artifact-submissions/README.md

 their changes.
 Likewise, team members can delete the file hash or media type fields to have the bot recalculate them.

-When a PR is merged, the action downloads the files, re-hashes them to verify that the contents at the URL haven't changed since the PR was approved, and then uploads them to Ace Archive.
+When a PR is approved, the action downloads the files, re-hashes them to verify that the contents at the URL haven't changed, and then uploads them to Ace Archive.

 Additionally,
 [acearchive/hugo-artifact-action](https://github.com/acearchive/hugo-artifact-action)